kr-pankaj/WP-Plugin/readme.txt

 An AI-powered assistant for WordPress admins with multi-model support.

 == Description ==
 AI Admin Boost enhances your WordPress admin experience with AI-driven tools for content ideation, SEO suggestions, and more.
-Supports OpenAI and Gemini (coming soon).
+Supports OpenAI and Gemini (more coming soon).

 == Installation ==
 1. Upload the `ai-admin-boost` folder to the `/wp-content/plugins/` directory.